reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Add `Raw` display for request details.
 - 🚀 [NEW] Add `Automatic Debugging` switch in app settings.
 - 🚀 [NEW] Support reviewing Charles Session files.
-- 💪 [Opt] A prompt pop-up dialog will be displayed when Reqable exits.
+- 💪 [OPT] A prompt pop-up dialog will be displayed when Reqable exits.
-- 💪 [Opt] A prompt will be displayed after dragging unsupported files to the Reqable main window and releasing them.
+- 💪 [OPT] A prompt will be displayed after dragging unsupported files to the Reqable main window and releasing them.
-- 💪 [Opt] The session content area displays information about file or history opening failure.
+- 💪 [OPT] The session content area displays information about file or history opening failure.
-- 💪 [Opt] Opening HAR files no longer filters out `CONNECT` requests.
+- 💪 [OPT] Opening HAR files no longer filters out `CONNECT` requests.
 - 🐞 [Fix] Reverse proxy certificate trust issue.
 - 🐞 [Fix] A bug where SSL handshake failure are not displayed.
 - 🐞 [Fix] A bug in which operations such as deleting, clearing, and editing bookmarks lead to incorrect bookmark selection status.